pivotal/docs-tap/convention-service/creating-conventions.md

 ## <a id='intro'></a>Introduction

-Tanzu Application Platform makes it easy for developers to transform their code into containerized workloads with a URL.
+Tanzu Application Platform helps developers transform their code into containerized workloads with a URL.
-This transformation is managed by the Supply Chain Choreographer for Tanzu.
+The Supply Chain Choreographer for Tanzu manages this transformation.
 For more information, see [Supply Chain Choregrapher](../scc/about.html).

 The [Convention Service](about.md) is a key component of the supply chain